 One mistake I did make at this point was to order my guitar bracing as a block of wood instead of the pre-cut.
 Although many luthiers suggest shaping the bracing is one of the most intimate parts of building a guitar, I am unfortunately short on time and the idea of me shaping a block into all that delicate bracing was almost laughable.
 I immediately went back online and ordered a set of pre-cut bracing.

 As I mentioned earlier, it’s hard to believe that an entire guitar can fit in such a small box.
 As I pulled each piece out of the box, I made an accounting of the contents.

-Aside from each piece of the guitar which I had specifically ordered, the LMI acoustic guitar kit also came with:
+Aside from each piece of the guitar which I had specifically ordered, the LMI acoustic guitar kit also came with the following.

-- Detailed Guitar Blueprint: The foldout blueprint was to be used to determine exact sizing for the body, fretboard and neck.
+- Detailed Guitar Blueprint: The foldout blueprint is to determine exact sizing for the body, fretboard, and neck.

-- Detailed Invoice: This invoice highlighted exactly what I had ordered so I could compare to make sure each piece was present and exactly what I had wanted.
+- Detailed Invoice: The invoice highlighted what I had ordered so I could compare to what I received.
+I made sure each piece was present and exactly what I had wanted.

-- “How To” DVD: Since I am building an acoustic guitar, I was given the DVD “Build a Steel String Guitar with Robert O’Brien”.
+- “How To” DVD: Since I am building an acoustic guitar, I got the DVD “Build a Steel String Guitar with Robert O’Brien.”
 LMI offers different “how to” DVD’s for each kind of guitar (electric, classical, archtop, etc.).

 Conclusion…or Just the Beginning

 So now that I have all the parts of my guitar set out on the table, I’m equal parts excited and nervous.
-I’m excited about the idea of having my own custom-built acoustic guitar but scared that I’m diving into the deep end here.
+I’m excited about the idea of having my own custom-built acoustic guitar.
+But I’m scared that I’m diving into the deep end here.

-Only time will tell how this project ends up, but something tells me that I’m going to be giving my friend Dave, a luthier who lives near me, a call in the near future.
+Only time will tell how this project ends up.
+But, something tells me that I’m going to be giving my friend, a luthier, a call.